-During an initial public offering (IPO), the issuer and underwriter must follow strict guidelines and rules.
-These regulations come from the Securities Act of 1933, which oversees the primary market.
+During an initial public offering (IPO), the issuer and underwriter must follow strict rules.
+Many of these requirements come from the Securities Act of 1933, which governs the primary market.

 As we discussed previously, issuers hire underwriters to sell their securities to investors.
-The issuer and underwriter sign a contract that details the fees to be paid by the issuer, the liabilities (commitments), and generally how the sale will unfold.
+The issuer and underwriter sign a contract that lays out:

-After the contract is signed, the underwriter guides the issuer through the ‘due diligence’ phase.
+After the contract is signed, the underwriter guides the issuer through the due diligence phase.
 The Securities Act of 1933 requires the issuer to disclose a significant amount of information to the public.
-They fill out and file the SEC’s registration form, which requests items such as business history, information on officers and directors, and current financial status.
+The issuer completes and files the SEC’s registration form, which requests items such as business history, information on officers and directors, and current financial status.
 Specific details in the registration form include the following:

-Some activities may occur during the cooling off period.
-The information filled out in the SEC’s registration form is compiled into a document called the prospectus.
-Investors learn about the issuer and the security by reading the prospectus.
-During the 20-day cooling off period, the SEC registration form is transformed into a “preliminary” prospectus, which can be given to potential investors on a solicited or unsolicited basis.
+Some activities are allowed during the cooling off period.
+The information in the SEC registration form is compiled into a document called the prospectus.
+Investors use the prospectus to learn about the issuer and the security.
+During the 20-day cooling off period, the SEC registration form is used to create a “preliminary” prospectus, which may be provided to potential investors on a solicited or unsolicited basis.

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

 Part of the underwriter’s job is to price the new security.
-This is especially tough with stock, given its market value is based on demand.
+This is especially challenging with stock, since its market value depends heavily on demand.
 To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling off period.

-Tombstones typically are published in newspapers and online outlets.
-They are the only form of legal advertising the SEC allows during the cooling off period.
-The tombstone contains factual pieces of information that don’t “pump up” or recommend the issue in any way.
+Tombstones are typically published in newspapers and online outlets.
+They are the only form of advertising the SEC allows during the cooling off period.
+A tombstone is limited to factual information and cannot “pump up” or recommend the issue.

 Typical tombstone information